geramalagon/Listing-for-Buildium-Enhanced/readme.txt

 No, You don't need the free version anymore.
 Please deactivate the free plugin and activate the PRO version of the plugin.

+= Is the plugin mobile-friendly? =

+Yes!
+The plugin now features a fully responsive design with a mobile-optimized filter interface that adapts to different screen sizes.

+= Can I customize the Apply button link? =

+Yes, you can set a custom link for the Apply button in the plugin settings or override it using the filter hook.

 == Features ==

 * Easy setup for the plugin.